PseudoBob-Delightus/fanfic/stories/democracy-manifest/chapter-202-p-b-pass.md

 Pinkie smiles. "that was fun!"

-the group of ponies wishes her luck before leaving.

-Pinkie rushes back to Fluttershy, finding her where she left her.
+The group of ponies wish her luck as she rushes back to where she left Fluttershy.

 "Fluttershy!"